the-maldridge/locksmith/README.md

 Who better to manage keys?

 Locksmith bolts on a more "enterprise" friendly management layer on top of the amazingly capable WireGuard VPN.
-The basic ID here is that keys can be registered via a self-service system, approved asyncronously, and activated for limited time spans.
+The basic idea here is that keys can be registered via a self-service system, approved asyncronously, and activated for limited time spans.

 ## Life of a Peer